Nurse Residency Program

 New graduate nurses welcome!
 Come join our nursing team.
-We are offering a year-long transition to practice residency program that supports professional development of new graduate nurses entering home care practice.
+We are offering a year-long transition to practice residency program that supports the professional development of new graduate nurses entering home care practice.

-The Nurse Residency Program incorporates:
+The program incorporates:

 - Workshop sessions with curriculum content